icco/coffee_shop/README.md

 coffee shop is the temporary (maybe long term...?) name for my senior project.

-For the next three months or so this repository will contain mainly documentation, and very little code, but that may change with time.
+For the next ten weeks or so this repository will contain mainly documentation, and very little code, but that may change with time.

 ## Who?